phagunbaya/falkonry-java-client/README.md

 falkonry.deleteSubscription(eventbuffer.getId(),subscription.getKey());
 ```

-       * To create/delete a Publication for a Pipeline
+    * To create/delete a publication for a Pipeline

 ```java
 import com.falkonry.client.Falkonry